Breast Reduction Surgery

 Following your breast reduction surgery, you will notice that your breasts have been reduced, lifted, and shaped.
 Sutures are placed underneath the skin as well as on the skin.
 Dressings will cover your incisions immediately after surgery.
 You will also notice that you have quite a bit of swelling that will decrease over the next few weeks.
 You should expect to have some soreness and possibly some temporary changes in sensation as well.
 You will be asked to wear a supportive or surgical bra following surgery as your breasts heal from the procedure.
 Dr. Kirby will discuss with you when your dressings will be removed and when to return for a post-operative visit.

-Depending on your job, you can expect to return to work in 7-10 days.
+Depending on your job, you can expect to return to work within 7 days.
 More strenuous activity, however, especially using your arms, cannot be resumed until 4-6 weeks after surgery.
 You will be directed on scar massage techniques by Dr. Kirby when the timing is appropriate.